a-poor/QuickAPI.jl/README.md

 _created by Austin Poor_

-Happi is a library for quickly creating APIs in Julia.
+`QuickAPI` is a library for quickly creating APIs in Julia.